Wasabi (film): Production

 The film was shot in Tokyo, Japan.

 Reception

-Wasabi was met with mixed reviews, with a 43% approval rating on Rotten Tomatoes.
+Wasabi was met with mixed reviews, with a 44% approval rating on Rotten Tomatoes based on 41 reviews.
+The website's critics consensus reads, "Jean Reno's efforts aren't enough to add dramatic ballast to Wasabi's bursts of kinetic – yet frustratingly hollow – action."
 Roger Ebert gave the film one-and-a-half out of four stars, commenting that "Reno does what he can in a thankless situation, the film ricochets from humor to violence and back again, and Ryoko Hirosue makes us wonder if she is always like that."
 On Metacritic, the film holds a score of 53 out of 100, based on reviews from 15 critics, indicating "mixed or average reviews".

 Despite some exhibitor expectations, it only opened in second place at the French box office, behind American Pie 2, with a gross of 18.6 million Francs ($2.7 million) for the week.
 It reached number one in its second week with a gross of 9.4 million Francs.
 It grossed $6.7 million in France and $10.4 million worldwide.